 A new way of equity financing

-An increasingly popular method when it comes to financing is to use a SPV to help investors invest funds and receive equity when investing in the startup ecosystem.
+An increasingly popular method when it comes to financing is to use an SPV to help investors invest funds and receive equity when investing in the startup ecosystem.

-With it, investors band together as a syndicate to put a sum of money into an investment vehicle that then invests in an entity.
-That entity collects the pool of investors under one capitalization.
+With it, investors band together as a syndicate to put a sum of money into an investment vehicle that then invests in an entity which collects the pool of investors under one capitalization.

 Benefits of using a SPV (from the startup side)

-As the company on the receiving end of a SPV investment, having it as an investment vehicle means that the company technically only needs to deal with one investor (ie the SPV company).
-This can prevent unnecessary influence from investors on day-to-day basis.
+As the company is on the receiving end of a Special Purpose Vehicle investment, having it as an investment vehicle means that the company technically only needs to deal with one investor (i.e., the SPV company).
+This can prevent unnecessary influence from investors on a day-to-day basis.

-Moreover, startups can attract higher number of investors who are may be more risk averse, as the sum needed is much lower compared to typical funding session.
+Moreover, startups can attract a higher number of sponsors who are maybe more risk-averse, as the sum needed is much lower compared to typical funding sessions.

 Benefits of using a SPV (from the investor side)